Best practices for sending emails from a third-party vendor

 We are here to help you determine whether your emails are compliant with the new requirements.
 If you think you may be impacted (or if you aren’t sure), contact us for an email authenticity consultation.

-If you’re sending marketing/promotional emails, make sure your email sending platform or tool supports 1-click unsubscribe.
+If you’re sending marketing or promotional emails, make sure your email sending platform or tool supports 1-click unsubscribe.

 What if you do nothing?

-If your emails from these services do not meet the new sending requirements, any of the following could occur.
+If your emails from these services do not meet the sending requirements, the following could occur.

 Delays in delivery